-- assists Council with animal control; - enables the identification of lost pets and facilitates contacting owners; and - is a source of funding for animal management activities.
+- assists Council with animal control - enables the identification of lost pets and facilitates contacting owners - is a source of funding for animal management activities.

-REGISTRATION REGISTRATION & IDENTIFICATION OF DOGS AND CATS REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP1.1 Record Companion Animal matters.
+ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP1.1 Record Companion Animal matters.
 Establish & maintain Companion Animals Registers & Enforcement Data.
-Register with Office of Local Govt requirements.
-Ongoing SDRO data, Pound Register and Office of Local Govt reporting, quarterly and annually.
-AP1.2 Educate the community about the importance and need for micro chipping & registering dogs & cats.
-2012 Education Microchip and Desexing Program Use Office of Local Govt brochures and other brochures produced by Council for distribution to vets, etc. about micro chipping and registering dogs and cats.
-Increase in the percentage of dogs and cats registered in Ballina.
-Number of dogs and cats returned to their owners.
-Ongoing New education program commenced and a Companion Animals Education kits updated 2017.
-Continuing Audit Program commenced following up on dogs and cats microchipped but not registered.
+Register with Office of Local Ongoing Govt requirements.
+Ongoing NSW Revenue data, Pound Register and Office of Local Govt reporting, quarterly and annually.
+CC1.1 Actively promote safety and wellbeing strategies AP1.2 Educate the community about the importance and need for micro chipping & registering dogs & cats.
+Use Office of Local Govt brochures and other brochures produced by Council for distribution to vets, etc. about micro chipping and registering Increase in the percentage of dogs and cats registered in Ballina.
+Number of dogs and cats Annualiy Education programs on time and the Companion Animals Education kits.
+CC2.2 Encourage community interaction, volunteering and wellbeing Program 2019 Open Day commenced following up on dogs and cats microchipped but not registered.
 Audit occurs quarterly.
+Website updated.